Surrogate-based cross-correlation for particle image velocimetry: Conclusion

 \section{Conclusion}

-A SBCC framework is proposed to improve the cross-correlation performance via surrogate images.
-With the help of this framework, several new cross-correlation methods (SBCC\_B1, SBCC\_B2, SBCC\_B3, and SBCC) are introduced, as a result of different parameter settings.
-Based on the closed-form solution, this framework provides an surrogate-based explanation for a set of cross-correlation methods, including the SCC, PC, SPOF, RPC, and $1-$CSPC method.
-And the PC, RPC and $1-$CSPC methods are found to have an implicit constraint $(|F_1|=|F_2|)$ that leads to a performance degradation.
-The CFCC and SBCC methods demonstrate the desired Gaussian-shaped correlation response, which is encouraged by the objective function.
-Through the experimental investigation with PIV images, there is an interesting step-by-step performance improvement for PC, RPC, SBCC\_B1, SBCC\_B2, SBCC\_B3, and SBCC.
-These gradual changes confirm the contribution of each term in our SBCC objective function.
-An interesting finding is that employing negative context images in SBCC is beneficial for correlation robustness.
-A special negative image $(\delta(\mathbf{x}))$ only has a limited positive effect.
-Moving forward, we plan to apply SBCC beyond PIV to other tasks including one-dimensional time series\cite{contreras2020backcasting}, digital image correlation\cite{nadarajah20203d}, object tracking\cite{gong2021tracking}, visual servo\cite{gong2017uncalibrated}, acoustic imaging\cite{yang2020extrinsic}, etc.
+Inspired by correlation filter, a novel SBCC framework is proposed to enhance the cross-correlation performance by incorporating multiple negative context images.
+As a multivariate operator, the SBCC is the closed-form solution of a well-designed optimization problem, which is formulated with both surrogate objective and correlation consistency objective.
+To our surprising, this framework also provides an alternative surrogate view for a set of generalized cross-correlation methods (PC, RPC, 1-CSPC, SPOF, etc).
+On the correlation response, the SBCC method is more likely to achieve a desired Gaussian-shaped correlation response, encouraged by the objective function.
+And an arbitrary parameter $\mu(3.0)$ is fixed through parameter sensitivity analysis.
+Finally, the performance improvement of SBCC is verified with massive synthetic and real PIV image pairs.
+An interesting point is that SBCC paves a new way for robust PIV cross correlation analysis via employing negative context images.
+Moving forward, we plan to apply SBCC beyond PIV to other tasks including one-dimensional time series, digital image correlation, acoustic imaging, etc.